As part of the Meeting Recorder Project, we have recorded several real meetings using many microphones, including head-worn and table-top microphones.

 Listen to audio.

-Spectrogram from far field microphone.
-Notice the more diffused energy
+Spectrogram from near field microphone.
+Notice the bright peaks and sharp transitions.

 Listen to audio.